nagyistge/fhirbase-demo-app/src/views/tutor.md

 (SELECT logical_id FROM patient ORDER BY updated DESC LIMIT 1)
 ```

-Or you can use it in request directly.
+Alternatively, you can use it directly in a query.
 Let's select last patient with `fhir.read`:

 ```sql
 SELECT fhir.read('Patient',